Updated June 2, 2026

 What the Executive's Role Actually Is

 The executive's irreducible role in a thought leadership program is twofold: authentic perspective and final authorization.
-No AI system and no ghostwriter can generate the specific insights, contrarian takes, and lived experience that make an executive's content genuinely worth reading at a Tier 1 outlet.
-But the extraction of that perspective can happen through a 30-45 minute monthly voice capture session — a structured conversation designed by a content engineer to surface the raw material for four to six articles — rather than through the executive sitting down to write.
+No AI system and no ghostwriter can generate the specific insights, contrarian takes, and lived experience that make an executive's content genuinely worth reading at a leading outlet.
+But the extraction of that perspective can happen through a brief, structured monthly conversation designed to surface the raw material for several articles — rather than through the executive sitting down to write.

 Final authorization is the executive's assurance that the finished piece is accurate, represents their views fairly, and meets their approval to publish under their name.
-This review typically takes 15-20 minutes per piece for an executive who is comfortable with the production team's quality and alignment with their voice.
-The two functions together — voice capture and final review — can run under an hour per month for an active publishing program producing four pieces.
+This review is typically quick for an executive who is comfortable with the production team's quality and alignment with their voice.
+The two functions together — perspective capture and final review — can run on a modest monthly time commitment for an active publishing program.

-Between the monthly voice capture session and the final review, a significant amount of production work happens entirely outside the executive's awareness or involvement.
-The content engineering team — using AI-assisted drafting calibrated against the executive's voice profile — produces first-draft pieces from the session material.
-Senior editors review each draft against the voice profile, the brand messaging architecture, and the target publication's editorial standards.
-The piece goes through revision cycles, AEO structure optimization (ensuring it's formatted to win AI citation for specific target queries), and publication pitching.
-All of this happens without the executive touching the work until a polished, publication-ready draft arrives for final review.
+Between the monthly conversation and the final review, a significant amount of production work happens entirely outside the executive's involvement.
+A production team produces first-draft pieces from the session material, drafted to match the executive's voice.
+Editors review each draft against the executive's voice, the brand's messaging, and the target publication's editorial standards.
+The piece goes through revision cycles, formatting, and publication pitching.
+All of this can happen without the executive touching the work until a polished, publication-ready draft arrives for final review.

-At Phantom IQ, we call this model Time-to-Edit optimization — the goal is to drive the time between when an executive has an idea and when a finished article appears in a Tier 1 publication down to near zero from the executive's perspective.
-The executive thinks out loud in a monthly conversation; the infrastructure converts that into a published Forbes piece that is indexed in AI search within an hour of going live.
-The executive's contribution is genuine and irreplaceable — their perspective, their voice, their approval — and their time cost is minimal.
+The aim of this model is to drive the time between when an executive has an idea and when a finished article appears down to near zero from the executive's perspective.
+The executive thinks out loud in a monthly conversation; the supporting team converts that into published, well-structured content.
+The executive's contribution is genuine and irreplaceable — their perspective, their voice, their approval — and their time cost can be kept minimal.

 Designing the Executive Time Contract